philiptran218/Dungeon_Mania_Specification/README.md

 </td>
 <td>
-Loads the game with the given id.
+Loads the game with the given id from the existing games saved.
 </td>
 <td>
 IllegalArgumentException: